 - human and veterinary medicine

 - environmental and evolutionary biology

-The Centre is equipped with state-of-the-art next generation and 3rd generation sequencing platforms.
+The CGR is a not-for-profit service provider for the global research community and is equipped with state-of-the-art next generation and 3rd generation sequencing platforms.
 Coupled with complementary robotics, sequence capture and array capabilities, we offer optimum, tailor-made solutions across a wide range of biological applications.

 The CGR can trace its academic and service pedigree back to 2000 when the Liverpool Microarray Facility was established.

 Our team of highly experienced postdoctoral specialists are committed to generating high quality data and are available to guide you through the entire process from initial discussion though to publication of research findings.

 The CGR has a history of successful national and international collaborations across both academia and industry.
 Our commitment to providing comprehensive support has led to researchers returning to work with us over many years.